silitics/rugpi/www/docs/getting-started.md

 Rugpi consists of two components, _Rugpi Bakery_ for building customized images, and _Rugpi Ctrl_ for maintaining and managing a Rugpi system.
 This quick start guide takes you through the steps necessary to build a custom Rugpi image with Rugpi Bakery.

+⚠️ **Note that Rugpi only supports the Raspberry Pi 4 family and has not been thoroughly testet yet.**

 ## Building an Image

 You can [build images locally](#building-an-image-locally) or [using a CI system like GitHub Actions](#using-github-actions).